Updated March 21, 2023

 19. To apply a filter over all the sheets, right-click over it, and in “Apply to Worksheets”, click on “Selected Worksheets” post which “Apply Filter to Worksheets [Mode]” dialogue box appears as shown in the screenshot subsequent to the below screenshot.

 20. In the “Apply Filter to Worksheets [Mode]” dialogue box, check the DU Volume Contribution.
 This ensures that the filter now gets applied to analysis from all the sheets.

 21. Let’s check if the filter got applied across all the sheets or not.
 In the Mode filter, select M1, and we can see, in the below screenshot, the analysis on the left side shows the contribution of different regions in distribution volume for mode M1.
 Similarly, we can see that the filter has affected the “DU Volume Contribution” analysis too.
 So, the filter has got applied across the sheets successfully.

 22. In the below screenshot, we selected mode L2 in the Mode filter giving us visual insights through both the analyses pertaining to that model only.

 The significance of having filters over a dashboard lies in the fact that they shouldn’t help extract the contents and provide insights just for a particular analysis.
 Rather, filters are added over the dashboard to equally affect all the analysis in order to obtain context-specific insights from all the analyses.

-This is a guide to the Adding Filters in Tableau Dashboard.
-We have discussed the Introduction and Step by Step Adding Filters Process.
-You can also go through our other suggested articles to learn more–
+This is a guide to Adding Filters in Tableau Dashboard.
+Here we have discussed the basic concept and stepwise process of Adding Filters in Tableau Dashboard.
+You can also go through our other suggested articles to learn more –